Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, take the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Nikola Jokic and his Denver Nuggets teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.
+We're going to break down Jokic's prop bets, using stats and trends to help you make good predictions.

 Nikola Jokic Prop Bets vs. the Heat